prabhatkc/siFRC/README.md

-# SI-FRC
+# siFRC

+## Highlights
-## Understand the Fourier Ring Correlation (FRC)
+(1) This implementation helps to understand Fourier Ring Correlation (FRC).
-## Calculate Image resolution from a Single Image
+(2) It allows one to calculate FRC-based image resolution from a Single Image.

+## Additional guide
-(1) create demo images: python lena_noise_creation.py
+(1) Create demo images: python lena_noise_creation.py.

-(2) go through lenaFRC.ipynb to see the relation between the FRC and the SNR
+(2) Go through lenaFRC.ipynb to see the relation between the FRC and the SNR.

-(3) calculate single image resolution
+(3) Calculate single image resolution using demo images.

-(4) compare siFRC value with that from FRC value deduced from two images using main_2imgs.py (if possible)
+(4) Compare FRC value obtained from single image (siFRC) against that obtained from two images using main_2imgs.py.

 ```
 usage: main.py [-h] [--input-dir INPUT_DIR] [--output-dir OUTPUT_DIR]